thelogbox/thelogbox.github.com/_posts/2013-10-20-phonegap-development-environment-android.md

 - phonegap
 ---

-Setup your JDK and Apache ANT before setting up the Android SDK.
-Once Java and Apache ANT are out of the way, the process simply involves downloading, installing and configuring the SDK.
-The configuration is where it sometimes gets messy and confusing especially for beginners.
+This chapter will guide you through the setup process of an Android development environment.
+There are a few things that you must have before you proceed any further.
+I am assuming that you already have setup JDK 1.5 or 1.6 and Apache Ant.

+I'm assuming further that these tools are properly resolvable from any terminal window.
+That means the executable files are already part of the system path.

+If you have JDK and Apache ANT already, you can proceed with the android sdk setup.

+The android sdk setup requires that you download, install and configure from setup files.
 But these things are easily managed by simply following instructions.
 When the instructions on these pages fail you, I'm sure you will Google for them.
 The official site of android can be found [here](http://developer.android.com/sdk/index.html) and [here](http://developer.android.com/sdk/index.html).

 If that is still not clear enough, you can look at the [setup instructions I wrote for my students here](https://docs.google.com/document/d/1AS8OoJJnRIIyEvi8lG6I8iF0PEt1-UolvQGtVevrJg4/edit?usp=sharing)

-# ANDROID SDK SETUP
+***

 **DOWNLOAD THE INSTALLER** from [Android SDK from android.developer.com]( http://developer.android.com/sdk/index.html ).